-4.1 Except as otherwise provided in this Subcontract and except that this section shall in no event be construed to violate the public policy of the State of California, it is agreed that progress payments to Subcontractor shall only be made for acceptable work performed by Subcontractor as reflected in Contractor's Application for Payment.
-Payment is due only after Subcontractor furnishes services, actually performed, according to the terms of this Subcontract, regardless of any defaults attributable to the Owner or Contractor.
+4.1 Except as otherwise provided in this subcontract and except that this section shall in no event be construed to violate the public policy of the State of California, it is agreed that progress payment to Subcontractor shall only be made for work performed by Subcontractor as reflected in Contractor's Application for Payment.
+Payment is due when Subcontractor furnishes services, actually performed, according to the terms of this Subcontract, regardless of any defaults attributable to Owner or Contractor.
 Payment is payable either upon Owner approval of the Payment Application and subsequent Owner payment, or, in the event of Owner's non-payment, when Subcontractor has complied with paragraph 4.1.2 below.

 Approval of Contractor's Application for Payment and payment for the work reflected therein by Owner shall be a condition precedent that must occur before Contractor will be obligated to pay Subcontractor.
 Subsequent to Owner approval of Contractor's Application for Payment, Contractor shall pay Subcontractor upon receipt of payment from the Owner, Subcontractor's portion of said payment allowed to Contractor less any percentage retained under the contract between the Contractor and the Owner.
-Upon receipt of payment from the Owner, and Subcontractor compliance with Paragraphs (4.2) and (4.3) below, Contractor will pay Subcontractor the said contract sum on or about the 30th day of the month following the months in which the work was performed, provided however, Contractor may retain as part security for Subcontractor's fulfillment of this Contract, an amount equal to the amount retained by Owner with respect to Subcontractor's work for the purpose of Subcontract progress payment.
-Final payment shall only be made to Subcontractor from sums received by Contractor as final payment from the Owner, subject to the above provisions and also Paragraphs (4.2), (4.3) and (4.4) below.
-Within ten (10) business days after the award of the Subcontract, but in any event no later than Subcontractor's first payment request, Subcontractor shall furnish to Contractor a billing breakdown or schedule of values for Contractor's approval for use in approving invoices and percentages of completed work.
-Subcontractor's schedule of values shall include a line item for each portion of the Work, and shall be incorporated into Exhibit "G".
+Upon receipt of payment from the Owner, and Subcontractor compliance with Praagraphs (4.2) and (4.3) below, Contractor will pay Subcontractor the said contract sum on or about the 30th day of the month following the fulfillment of this Contract, an amount equal to the amount retained by Owner with respect to Subcontractor from sums received by Contractor as final payment from the Owner, subject to the above provisions and also Paragraphs (4.2), (4.3) and (4.4) below.
+Within (10) business days after the award of the Subcontract, but in any event no later than Subcontractor's first payment request, Subcontractor shall furnish to Contractor a billing breakdown or schedule of values for Contractor's approval for use in approving invoices and percentages of completed work.
+Subcontractor's schedule of values shall include a line item for each portion of the Work, and shall be incorporated in Exhibit "G".
 Notwithstanding anything to the contrary set forth in the Subcontract Agreement, and provided that Subcontractor has complied in full with its subcontract obligations, Contractor shall pay Subcontractor within 10 days of receipt of payment from Owner in accordance with applicable state and federal law.